-If you are anything like me, you are tired of patching up problems — let's solve it once and for all.
+If you're anything like me, you might be tired of patching up problems in Gmail.

-According to Statista, in September 2020, 47% of all emails received were junk mail, also commonly referred to as spam.
+According to Statista, in September 2020, 47% of all emails received worldwide were junk mail — also commonly referred to as spam.
 Junk mail can pile up, too.
-You unsubscribe, then somehow you end up on 10 more lists, unsubscribe again, and the seemingly never-ending saga persists.
+You unsubscribe, then somehow end up on ten more lists, unsubscribe again, and the seemingly never-ending saga persists.

 - Best Chromebooks in 2021